-The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
-Significant estimates made by management in connection with the preparation of the accompanying consolidated financial statements including the fair value measurement of and the useful lives of long-lived assets, inventory valuations, the allocation of transaction price among various performance obligations, and the allowance for credit losses.
-Actual results could materially differ from those estimates.
+The preparation of condensed consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, and the reported amounts of revenue and expenses during the reporting period.
+Significant estimates made by management in connection with the preparation of the accompanying condensed consolidated financial statements include the fair value measurement of and the useful lives of long-lived assets, inventory valuations, the allocation of transaction price among various performance obligations, stock-based compensation and the allowance for credit losses.
+Actual results could differ from those estimates and any such differences may be material to the condensed consolidated financial statements.
+To the extent that there are material differences between these estimates and actual results, the Company's condensed consolidated financial statements will be affected.